Repacking the Router

 Transporting and Storing the Router

-The shipping package for Cisco 12006 and Cisco 12406 Routers is engineered to reduce the potential of product damage associated with routine material handling experienced during shipment.
-To minimize potential damage to the product, transport these products in their Cisco-specified packaging.
+The shipping package for the Cisco XR 12406 router is engineered to reduce the potential of product damage associated with routine material handling experienced during shipment.
+To minimize potential damage to the product, transport these products in their Cisco packaging.
 Failure to do so may result in damage to the router or degradation of its performance.
 Do not remove the router from its shipping container until you are ready to install it.
 Keep the router in the shipping container until you have determined where you will install it.
 The router should always be transported or stored in an upright position.

 Note If the original packing material has been lost or is damaged, order a replacement packaging kit (Product Number: GSR6-PKG=).